top of page

 But this book is clearly not written for professional historians.
 Instead, Thus Fell Tecumseh will appeal directly to armchair historians, regional military history buffs, local historians, and all those with an abiding interest in the history of Maumee Valley.
 Kuron seems absolutely at home working within the rarified environment of scattered primary source material; his analysis is methodical and his findings acute; he writes well and with conviction; and ultimately, he successfully guides his readers as together they unravel a terrific mystery characterized by dead-ends, red-herrings, and false leads and shaped for nearly two-hundred years by a remarkable set of personalities, conflicting motives, and political ambitions.
 This is local history at its best.

-Readers' Favorite
+by Readers' Favorite

-SKETCHES OF INTRIGUING PEOPLE
+SKETCHES OF INTRIGUING PEOPLE... reviews

 The Northwest Ordinance of 1787 significantly expanded settlement into the newly established Northwest Territory.
 Kuron’s engaging project is here to share the neglected stories of some of those settlers and illustrate the agency of ordinary people in a pivotal time and place in our nation’s history.
 Some of the individuals we meet contributed to the great events of their day, but all he contends, are of interest in their own right.